 This award program acknowledges NYIT's commitment to the professional success of its alumni.
 The Alumni Recognition Award is offered to those who hold a bachelor's or master's degree from NYIT and enroll as fully matriculated students in graduate courses.
 Awards are granted only for coursework required as part of the students enrolled graduate level degree program.
 The award applies to fall and spring semesters only.
 No summer session attendance will be covered under this award.
 The maximum award for a full-time graduate student is \$2,550 per academic year, and students must maintain a 3.0 GPA each semester.
 A limited number of tuition-only credits are available for alumni and proration may be available under specified circumstances.
+Please note, you must be in at least 3 credits per semester for this proration.
 No combination of scholarships and tuition credit awards will exceed tuition charges.
-Applications should be submitted once per academic year, and this award is available for up to six semesters unless the student is a transfer student.
-Visit www.nyit.edu/financial_aid/forms to review and download an application form.
+Applications should be submitted once per academic year, and this award is available for up to six semesters.
+See Financial Aid - Policies & Forms to review and download an application.
 For more information, contact the Office of Financial Aid at 516.686.7680.